nehaljwani/team.exiv2.org/book/IMaEA.md

 <center>![open-source-cartoon.png](open-source-cartoon.png)</center>

 This topic deserves a book in its own right.
-It's easy to think of an Open Source Project as some code.
+It's easy to think of an Open Source Project as source code.
 It's not.
-The code is a major part of the project, however probably only 50% of the effort goes into code.
+The source code is a major part of the project, however probably only 50% of the effort goes into the code.
 We have many stakeholders in a project including: contributors, users, security, distros, and competitors.
 The project needs documentation, build, test, bug reporting and many other elements.

-You may have seen the sketch in "The Life of Brian" called "What have the Romans Ever Done for Us?".
-It begins with John Cleese asking the question and somebody replies "The aqueduct?".
-Within one minute they list lots of stuff including Water Supply, Roads, Schools, Sanitation, Police, Laws, Medicine, Wine and Public Health.
+You may have seen the sketch in _**The Life of Brian**_ which begins with John Cleese asking the question _**"What have the Romans Ever Done for Us?"**_ and somebody replies _**The Aqueduct**_.
+Within one minute they list Water Supply, Roads, Schools, Sanitation, Police, Laws, Medicine, Wine and Public Health.
 It's much the same with Open Source.
-Of course we have C++ code, however we also have Build, Test, Platform Support, Documentation, User Support, Security, Release Engineering, Localisation and other matters that require time and attention.
+Of course we have source code, however we also have Build, Test, Platform Support, Documentation, User Support, Security, Release Engineering, Localisation and other matters that require time and attention.

 You are probably not surprised to learn that most stakeholders consider their concern should be the top priority for the project.
 The challenge is that there are many stakeholders and therefore many top priorities.
-When dealing with a stakeholder's issue, they frequently say "All you have to do is bla bla bla".
+When dealing with a stakeholder's issue, they frequently say _**All you have to do is bla bla bla**_.
 In my head, I hear the words in a slightly different order.
-I hear "You have to do it all".
+I hear _**You have to do it all**_.

 The difficulties of maintaining an open-source project are well explained in this article: [https://steemit.com/opensource/@crell/open-source-is-awful](https://steemit.com/opensource/@crell/open-source-is-awful) from which I have copied this cartoon: